Diagram showing new sliproads on a major road

 How it is being funded

 The scheme is being funded through a combination of Department of Levelling Up, Housing and Communities (DLUHC), Housing Growth Deal funding, infrastructure grant funding from Homes England and Section 106 contributions from developers.
-The A34 Lodge Hill scheme was the first to enter into contract with Homes England for the provision of infrastructure grant funding through Homes England’s Brownfield, Infrastructure and Land (BIL) Fund
+The A34 Lodge Hill scheme was the first to enter into a contract with Homes England for the provision of infrastructure grant funding through Homes England’s Brownfield, Infrastructure and Land (BIL) Fund

 Next steps

-Local traffic calming works | Autumn 2024 |
+Localised traffic calming works

-Main construction enabling works | Early 2025 |
+Main slips construction works

-Traffic calming works
+Localised traffic calming works

 Contact us